Zidovudine

-Zidovudine (ZDV), also known as azidothymidine (AZT), is an antiretroviral medication used to prevent and treat HIV/AIDS.
+Zidovudine (ZDV), also known as azidothymidine (AZT), was the first antiretroviral medication used to prevent and treat HIV/AIDS.
 It is generally recommended for use in combination with other antiretrovirals.
 It may be used to prevent mother-to-child spread during birth or after a needlestick injury or other potential exposure.
 It is sold both by itself and together as lamivudine/zidovudine and abacavir/lamivudine/zidovudine.
 It can be used by mouth or by slow injection into a vein.

 Common side effects include headaches, fever, and nausea.
 Serious side effects include liver problems, muscle damage, and high blood lactate levels.
 It is commonly used in pregnancy and appears to be safe for the fetus.
 ZDV is of the nucleoside analog reverse-transcriptase inhibitor (NRTI) class.
 It works by inhibiting the enzyme reverse transcriptase that HIV uses to make DNA and therefore decreases replication of the virus.

 Zidovudine was first described in 1964.
+It was resynthesized from a public-domain formula by Burroughs Wellcome.
 It was approved in the United States in 1987 and was the first treatment for HIV.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.